rafalzw/blog-front/README.md

 ### - Edit user with possibility to upload image:
 ![settings](./readme/settings.png)

-### - Display all posts or posts of a single user:
+### - View all posts or posts of a single user when clicking on the author:
 ![all-posts](./readme/all-posts.png)

 ### - Adding new posts only by logged-in user. possibility to upload image: